hashintel/hash/packages/engine/CONTRIBUTING.md

 #### Before Submitting A Bug Report

 Try and check to see if it's already been reported, the main place to look would be the [Github Issues board](https://github.com/hashintel/hash/issues).
 If you can't find something similar, then feel free to create a new one!
-Be sure to label it with the `hengine` label to help the right team find it.
+Be sure to label it with the `A-engine + C-bug` label to help the right team find it.

 #### How Do I Submit A (Good) Bug Report?